Brain Tumor Epidemiology Consortium (BTEC)

 The Brain Tumor Epidemiology Consortium (BTEC) is an open scientific forum organized to foster the development of multi-center, international and inter-disciplinary collaborations that will lead to a better understanding of the etiology, outcomes, and prevention of brain tumors.
 During the process of attaining this mission, BTEC plans to mentor junior investigators or investigators who are new to brain tumor epidemiologic research.

 The BTEC members have formed several Working Groups (WG) developing ideas for coordinated research focusing on adult gliomas, meningiomas, pediatric brain cancers and family-studies.
-The BTEC Advisory Board (AB) consists of members selected by vote to represent the BTEC members.
-The AB meets monthly via teleconference.
+The BTEC Board of Directors consists of members selected by vote to represent the BTEC members.
+The Board of Directors meets monthly via teleconference.

 BTEC holds annual meetings where BTEC Working Groups meet both individually and jointly to discuss current and future collaborations and scientific findings.
-The 2012 meeting, International Collaborative for Brain Tumor Epidemiology: Opportunities, Challenges and Future Directions, focused on forming new collaborations.
-The 2013 BTEC meeting, Getting Back to Basics and Moving into the Future for Brain Tumor Epidemiology, will be held June 4-7 in Chicago, Illinois.
-Learn more about BTEC annual meetings.
+Learn more about BTEC.